Coma Cose

-Coma_Cose was an Italian indie pop-hip hop musical duo formed in 2017 by Fausto Zanardelli (born in Gavardo, on 21 November 1978), also known as Fausto Lama, or Edipo and Francesca Mesiano (born in Pordenone in 1990), known also as California.Aside from their musical collaboration, the pair married on 9 February 2023.
+Coma_Cose was an Italian indie pop–hip hop musical duo formed in 2017 by Fausto Zanardelli (born 21 November 1978 in Gavardo), also known as Fausto Lama or Edipo, and Francesca Mesiano (born 11 July 1990 in Pordenone), also known as California.
+The duo was disbanded upon the end of their marriage in 2025.

 History

 Zanardelli had temporarily given up on his music career before being convinced to relaunch it when he met Mesiano in the Navigli area of Milan, at the launch event for a mutual friend's shop.

 In 2017 they signed to the label Asian Fake, before releasing their debut single "Cannibalismo".
 They reached a wider audience with 2018 single "Post concerto", which achieved a gold record certification.
 Their debut album Hype Aura was released on 15 March 2019.

 In 2020, Coma_Cose also appeared as themselves in the Netflix's series Summertime, performing the song "Mancarsi".

 The duo participated have made three appearances at the Sanremo Music Festival.
 The first was at Sanremo Music Festival 2021 with the song "Fiamme negli occhi", finishing in 20th position.
 On the third night they sang the Lucio Battisti song "Il mio canto libero" alongside Alberto Radius and Mamakass.
 They appeared again at Sanremo 2023, with the song "L'addio", finishing in 13th position.
 On the fourth night they covered "Sarà perché ti amo" by Ricchi e Poveri alongside Baustelle.
 They made a third appearance at Sanremo in 2025 with the song "Cuoricini", with which they ultimately placed 10th.
 On the fourth night, they sang "L'estate sta finendo" alongside Johnson Righeira.

+In October of that year, Coma_Cose announced their divorce – they had married on 9 February 2023 – and the subsequent disbandment of their musical project.